-A work package comprising details of restoration measures that could be implemented (where landowner permissions were in place) is currently being compiled together with detailed specifications for the proposed measures (including the high bog contour bund).
-In addition, a health and safety file is also being compiled to ensure the Works could be carried out in accordance with the Safety, Health and Welfare at Work (Construction) Regulations.
+A work package comprising details of restoration measures that could be implemented was compiled by the Living Bog Project Team, which included detailed specifications for the proposed measures.
+In addition, a health and safety file was compiled to ensure the works could be carried out in accordance with the Safety, Health and Welfare at Work (Construction) Regulations.
 Generally, this work involves the following activities: